Foundation Program: In-Depth Study Program in Modern Buddhism

 How to Enroll

-Those who are interested in learning more about the program may join the first class on Wednesday, January 17, 2024.
+Those who are interested in learning more about the program may join the first class on Wednesday, February 12, 2025.
 During this first session the teacher will provide an introduction and overview of the study program, and can answer any questions you may have about the program.

-It will take approximately one year to study this book.
 The class meets once a week on Wednesdays from 7:00pm to 9:00pm with some breaks for holidays and special events.

 Class Schedule